antimof/UxPlay/README.txt

 should **not** install (or should uninstall) the GStreamer supplied by their package manager, if they use the "official" release.

--   **ADDED 2023-01-25: in the latest release (now 1.22.2) something in the GStreamer macOS binaries appears to not be working (UxPlay starts receiving the AirPlay stream, but the video window does not open)**.
-If you have this problem, use the GStreamer-1.20.6 binary packages until a fix is found. *You could instead compile the "official" GStreamer-1.22.x release from source: GStreamer-1.22.0 has been successfully built this way on a system using MacPorts:
+-   **ADDED 2023-01-25: in the current 1.22.x releases something in the GStreamer macOS binaries appears to not be working (UxPlay starts receiving the AirPlay stream, but the video window does not open)**.
+    If you have this problem, use the older GStreamer-1.20.7 binary packages until a fix is found. *You could instead compile the "official" GStreamer-1.22.x release from source: GStreamer-1.22.0
+    has been successfully built this way on a system using MacPorts: